 The ST3 year is spent in a single GP placement.

-For your first 2 years you will be allocated an Educational Supervisor (ES) who will be based in the practice where you will spend the GP component of ST1 or 2.
+For your first 2 years, you will be allocated an Educational Supervisor (ES) who will be based in the practice where you will spend the “pure” GP component of ST1/2.

-During hospital posts, you will also have a clinical supervisor.
-This is the consultant overseeing you.
+During hospital posts and the non-GP element of your ITP, you will also have a clinical supervisor.

-Clinical Supervisors (CS) will oversee your placements on a day-to-day basis, and complete and an end of post report (clinical supervisors report – CSR) documenting your progress.
+Clinical Supervisors (CS) will oversee your placements on a day-to-day basis, and complete and an end-of-placement report (clinical supervisors report – CSR) documenting your progress.

-Derriford Hospital is home to most of our hospital posts, however our community-based posts are managed by Livewell Southwest and based at locations across the city.
+Derriford Hospital is home to most of our hospital posts, however our community-based posts are based at locations across the city.